THEOplayer/documentation/theoplayer_versioned_docs/version-v4/how-to-guides/12-license/00-introduction.md

 This can be done in two ways:

-- Pass an obfuscated license string which is the actual license for the player by setting it on the `license` property:
+- Pass a license string for the player by setting it on the `license` property:

 ```js
 var player = new THEOplayer.Player(element, {